GailGithub/GAIL_Dev/GAIL_Matlab/README.txt

 2. Execute it in MATLAB.

-To uninstall or reinstall GAIL, execute "GAIL_Uninstall".
+To uninstall GAIL, execute "GAIL_Uninstall".

+To reinstall GAIL, execute "GAIL_Install".

 Contact Information
 --------------------